Fire Chief Mecey gives his annual report

 Mecey pointed out that there had been 147 motor vehicle accidents with known or unknown injuries in 2021.

 “Out of that, 64 ended up having injuries, and 69 ended up not having injuries,” he said.
 “Two were vehicle vs. pedestrian.
-There were eight incidences involving a vehicle into a building and four with mechanical entrapment.
+There were eight incidents involving a vehicle into a building and four with mechanical entrapment."

 Ending his presentation with statistics regarding the use of Narcan in treating drug overdoses, Mecey said, “We’ve seen a pretty significant drop-off in the amount of Narcan usage in the past year.
 Looking back, the number of drug overdoses we were responding to is a lot less.
 I think there is a couple of factors with that.
 One — patients having access to Narcan.
 Our average call for a drug overdose in the past few years has been unresponsive/not breathing.
 That’s kind of that standard of drug overdose.